 - A team needs shared values and a shared vision.
 All team members need to know and agree how the team is going to work and what it is trying to do.
 This might involve having some sort of strategy session - maybe facilitated by someone outside the team - with exercises to ensure that the values and the vision are embraced by all.

 - A team needs clear objectives.
 Ideally these objectives ought to be SMART - that is, specific, measurable, achievable, resourced, timed.
-For more information on this, check out my advice on "How To Produce A Strategic Plan" [click here].

 - A team needs to be empowered.
 There are two elements to this.
 First, the team collectively needs to be given the resources and the authority to achieve the objectives set for it.
 Second, each individual needs to know what is expected of him or her but left to work out for himself or herself how best to achieve this on a day to day basis.